 Hardware and Finishes

-Another difference between the US and Mexican-made guitars are the hardware and finishes.
-The USA-made guitars feature nicer finishes, better hardware like tuners and nut material, as well as inlays and aesthetic details.
+Another difference between the US and Mexican-made guitars is the hardware and finishes.
+The USA-made guitars feature nicer finishes.
+But also better hardware like tuners and guitar nut material.
+As well as inlays and aesthetic details.

 Find out where Gretsch guitars are made here!

 So, where are Taylor guitars made?
-Taylor guitars are made in the United States of America and Mexico.
+Taylor’s guitars are made in the United States of America and Mexico.
 The El Cajon, California factory is where their high-end acoustics are made.

 The Tecate, Mexico factory makes less expensive guitars for beginner and intermediate players.
-The company employs around 1,200 people and produces hundreds of guitars per day at their U.S. and Mexican facilities.
+The company employs around 1,200 people.
+But also produces hundreds of guitars per day at their U.S. and Mexican facilities.

-In the end, both factories produce high-quality guitars that a-re beloved by professionals and amateurs alike.
-While there may be some difference in tone based on location, the fact remains that Taylor guitars are synonymous with quality and craftsmanship.
+In the end, both factories produce high-quality guitars.
+They are beloved by professionals and amateurs alike.
+There may be some difference in tone based on location.
+But the fact remains that Taylor guitars are synonymous with quality and craftsmanship.